mickfuzz/phd4/_posts/thesis_chapters/2023-12-2-Literature_review.md

 In a study where students use a block based language to develop simulations - the authors note limits of study but are enthusiastic about providing a limited set of choices for final exploration within a limited time frame [@lytle_use_2019-1; @lytle_use_2019]

 - Scaffold Students and Teachers- Providing the necessary programming blocks students need to complete a choice
-- Differentiate Choices by Difficulty -create choice systems that have varying difficulty
+- Differentiate Choices by Difficulty - create choice systems that have varying difficulty
 - Create Choices that Show Visible and Immediate Changes
 - Make things Complex, not Complicated
 - Draw from Student Desires - students will engage more with the material, feeling like the creations are their own.